 3. Pay Off Debts

 Debt can slow down anyone on the path to financial freedom.
 Interest will accumulate, and any missed payments will hurt your credit score.
 Paying off debt reduces financial stress and monthly payments.
 You’ll have more flexibility with the money you receive in future paychecks.
 Stay on top of credit card debt, student loan debt, and other obligations.
-Don’t take on more debt than you can afford, and prioritize repaying debt with high-interest rates.
+Don’t take on more debt than you can afford, and prioritize repaying debt with high interest rates.

 4. Build An Emergency Fund

 Emergencies happen, but most people do not adequately prepare for them.
-Most bankruptcies occur because of medical bills and an expense people can’t always anticipate.
+Most bankruptcies occur because of medical bills and expenses people can’t always anticipate.
 While medical bills can wipe out families financially, many people can’t make a payment for a $400 emergency expense.
 Some people may feel pressure and scramble for extra funds when a small emergency takes place.

 Building up an emergency fund protects you from minor or significant inconveniences.
 Some fiscally responsible people save enough money to cover six months of their salaries.
 This buffer provides some financial protection from a layoff or getting fired.
 No one can predict these outcomes, but they can happen and impact your financial situation.
 An emergency fund will cushion the blow.
-You can earn a return on your emergency funds by putting them in a Current Savings Pod.
-You can put up to $2,000 into each pod (up to three) and earn up to a 4.00% Bonus (1) on your funds.
-Enabling Current’s round-ups feature automatically allocates money into your savings pod every time you swipe by rounding up your purchase to the nearest dollar—an easy way to save without much effort.

 5. Have A Savings Goal

-Current Savings Pods allow you to set up savings goals directly in the app.
-The up to 4.00% Bonus helps your money grow, but you need to put money into the account for it to grow.
 A savings goal will inspire you to make larger deposits and trim your spending.
 The following savings goals will keep you on track:

-• Monthly savings goal: A close deadline makes each day feel more urgent.
+- Monthly savings goal: A close deadline makes each day feel more urgent.
 Only setting long-term goals can lead to bad habits.
 Further deadlines create room for excuses.

-• Annual savings goal: Each month allows you to work toward a meaningful objective.
+- Annual savings goal: Each month allows you to work toward a meaningful objective.
 An annual savings goal gives you extra motivation to hit your monthly goal.
 Saving $500/mo equates to $6,000/yr of savings.

-• 5-year savings goal: Set a 5-year savings goal that surpasses your required monthly savings goal.
+- 5-year savings goal: Set a 5-year savings goal that surpasses your required monthly savings goal.
 If you save $500/mo, you will save $30,000 over five years.
 Raising the 5-year goal to $40,000 only requires an additional $170/mo in savings.
 You may not have that capacity right now, but it will inspire you to boost your income and lower your expenses.
 Both of these actions will let you consistently surpass $500/mo in savings.
 The 5-year savings goal gives you extra motivation to make it happen.

 Some people plan out decades in advance and put money in a college fund.
 High-ticket expenses come eventually, and it’s better to prepare for them.